The Phase II Examination is offered for the first time in 2018.

 Maintenance of Certification

-Individuals who are pass the examination and are board certified by the American College of Veterinary Surgeons are subject to time-limited certification and must undergo mandatory maintenance of certification (MOC).
+Individuals who have passed the Phase II examination and are board certified by the American College of Veterinary Surgeons are subject to time-limited certification and must undergo mandatory maintenance of certification (MOC).
 Activities acceptable for maintaining certification should result in the acquisition of new knowledge by the Diplomate, such as attending or presenting at continuing education meetings, publishing manuscripts, serving on ACVS committees, and participating in resident training.
 View the ACVS Diplomate Maintenance of Certification Policies and Procedures.